billITStuff/Metasploit2_Analysis/README.md

 # Metasploit2 Analysis Project
+(report will be listed above when complete) - Still in progress

 Metasploitable 2 is a virtual machine that is intentionally made vulnerable to be able for a pentester to practice tools.
 For this project I created a scenerio where I was a pentester looking at a clients server, which in this case is the Metasploitable 2.
 I will ten write a detailed analysis report showing the vulnerabilities associated with this system and remediations to repair the machine to be more secure.
 I am sure my report will not list all the vulnerabilities or mediations but the goal is to practice pentesting and creating a security analysis report on my results.